sevleo/YoGato/README.md

 #### Additional libraries & toolkits:

-- DND Kit - to control drag & drop
+- [DND Kit](https://dndkit.com/) - to control drag & drop
 - uuid - to generate unique id
 - hamburger-react - to add hamburger menu
-- react-slick - to make smooth slider
+- react-slick - to make smooth slider in the player
 - react-use-precision-timer - to make accurate flow timer
 - Axios - for communication with server
 - date-fns - for date formatting
-- Passportjs - for authentication
+- Passportjs - for authentication and session management
 - Web Audio API - to make sound announcements to work properly on mobile browsers
+- Lodash - for sorting functions

 <p align="right">(<a href="#readme-top">back to top</a>)</p>